 The homebuying process can be long and complicated, and the last thing you need is a bad real estate agent guiding you through it.
 A bad agent can cause you to lose out on your dream home, botch negotiations, or even talk you into buying a home you can't afford and don't want.
 A home purchase is too big a deal to have any of this happen — and it doesn't have to if you recognize the signs of a bad agent.

 The warning signs of a bad real estate agent are fairly easy to spot, so you should be able to avoid finding yourself stuck in a contract with someone who isn't getting the job done or isn't working in your best interests.
 All it takes is a thorough interview and a little background research before you sign.
-A good agent always supplies references, and it's up to you to use them to track down red flags that are warning you to stay away.
-Here are 10 telltale signs of a bad real estate agent:

 1. Poor Communication Skills

 It's the job of a good buyer's agent to keep you informed of new listings — especially in a hot market in which listings disappear quickly.
 Lack of communication is probably the number-one red flag for which to look out.
 A bad real estate agent will be AWOL at the time you most need to be in touch, and that can result in unnecessary glitches in negotiations and lost opportunities.

 A good real estate agent will get back to you within 24 to 48 hours, and a great agent has a backup staff to address your concerns immediately when the agent isn't available.
 A bad agent doesn't communicate in your preferred method, whether that's by text or emails, doesn't get back to you in a timely fashion, and communicates in an informal, unprofessional style that opens the door to crossed wires and mistakes.